eliot-geek/Profession-CSharp-Developer/9. Bonus Network Operations/README.md

-# Bonus Module 9: Network Operations
+# 9 Bonus: Network Operations
 ## 9.1 Introduction to Working with Networks.
 Data Download.
 Files and Streams
 - Introduction to System.Net
 - Example 1: Code Structure for Network Operations